How Lucidites Use Lucidchart: Diagrams from Quality Assurance

-You can see the result of all these diagrams every time you log into Lucidchart and Lucidpress.
+You can see the result of all these diagrams every time you log into Lucidchart.
 Mind maps, timelines, and flowcharts help Craig and his talented team mitigate the risk of releasing defects into your user experience.

 Whether it’s used to document a bug triage process, keep up with deadlines, or educate new team members, our diagramming tool can take your own quality assurance process to higher level of clarity.

 Learn how other teams at Lucid Software use Lucidchart:

 Start diagramming with Lucidchart today—try it for free!Sign up free